hindu-comm/weblogs/non-hindu/doTheMath/2024/07/2024-07-05_mm-2-cosmology.md

 ## The Big Bang

 The Big Bang happened 13.8 billion years ago, which created our space and time.
 We are not geared to think about a beginning of time and non-existence of space, but that’s what the Big Bang is about.
 The universe did not “explode” into a pre-existing space, the way our brains are hard-wired to picture any explosion.
 Space itself is the very thing that was (and is) exploding.

 Think of inflating a balloon.
 Flecks of glitter are sprinkled on the balloon to represent galaxies.
 As the balloon inflates (space expands), the glitter flecks (galaxies) move apart, though not by moving within or through the rubber (space).
 Or a loaf of raisin bread expanding in the oven has raisins (galaxies) moving apart as the bread (space) expands between the raisins.

 These analogies fail to capture the full essence because our 3-D mental model assumes (in practice *requires*) a space into which the balloon expands or the loaf enlarges.
 The real universe has no analog of the oven or the room into which the balloon inflates.
 The dough/rubber **is** the entire space—or what we identify as space, anyway—and was once minuscule.
 Again, our analogies break down since the balloon or bread were never arbitrarily tiny.

-Early on, when the universe *was* tiny, it was also very hot: too hot for atoms or even nuclei to exist—essentially boiled into a plasma soup of quarks, gluons, and electrons.
-As the universe rapidly expanded and cooled (spreading the same energy over a larger volume), nuclei condensed out of the soup (called Big-Bang Nucleosynthesis, or BBN).
-This happened within the first 20 minutes after the Big Bang—we can’t accuse it of laziness!
-About 400,000 years later, it was finally cool enough for electrons to stay put around nuclei, forming neutral atoms and allowing the universe to finally become transparent to the propagation of light (called the epoch of recombination).
+Early on, when the universe *was* tiny,
+it was also very hot:
+too hot for atoms or even nuclei to exist—
+essentially boiled into a plasma soup of quarks, gluons, and electrons.
+As the universe rapidly expanded and cooled (spreading the same energy over a larger volume),
+nuclei condensed out of the soup (called Big-Bang Nucleosynthesis, or BBN).+++(5)+++
+This happened within the first 20 minutes after the Big Bang—
+we can’t accuse it of laziness!
+About 400,000 years later, it was finally cool enough for electrons to stay put around nuclei,
+forming neutral atoms and allowing the universe to finally become transparent to the propagation of light (called the epoch of recombination).+++(5)+++

 ## Galaxies

 Gravity brought friendly atoms together to make dust, planets, stars, and galaxies.
 We all are personally familiar with the first three of these entities.

 Galaxies are gravitationally-bound collections of stars (and gas and dust and mostly dark matter, in fact).
 Our galaxy, the Milky Way, contains about 100 billion stars.

 ![](https://dothemath.ucsd.edu/wp-content/uploads/2024/07/XDF-1024x583.png)